google/escapevelocity/README.md

 Its use to generate Java code in the [AutoValue][AutoValue] annotation processor required many [workarounds][VelocityHacks].
 The way it dynamically loads classes as part of its standard operation makes it hard to [shade](https://maven.apache.org/plugins/maven-shade-plugin/) it, which in the case of AutoValue led to interference if Velocity was used elsewhere in a project.
+Velocity also has a large and complex API, and has introduced several incompatible changes over the years.

 EscapeVelocity has a
 [simple API](https://javadoc.io/doc/com.google.escapevelocity/escapevelocity/latest/index.html)
 that does not involve any class-loading or other sources of problems.
 It and its dependencies can be shaded with no difficulty.
+We take care to avoid incompatible changes.

 ## Loading a template